sofiatabioye/jobboard/README.md

 * [Status](#status)

 ## Overview
-Recruitment platform is in the developmental stage and more functionalities will be added as the development progresses.
+Talentrix is in the developmental stage and more functionalities will be added as the development progresses.

 ## Technology Stack
 The tech stack includes: